SwissDataScienceCenter/renku/README.md

   sing.

 > [!NOTE]
-> We’re discontinuing Renku Legacy and the RenkuLab GitLab by January 2026
+> We are discontinuing Renku Legacy and the RenkuLab GitLab by January 2026
 > to focus all development efforts on the newly launched version of Renku,
 > [Renku 2.0](https://blog.renkulab.io/launch-renku-2/).
 To learn more, including how to maintain access to your Renku
 > Legacy projects, see our [transition guide](https://blog.renkulab.io/sunsetting-legacy/#how-to-migrate-projects-from-renku-legacy-to-renku-20).